learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

     completed = models.BooleanField(default=False)
 ```

 For this model, we have used a CharField for the string title.
-The CharField is used for small amounts of text, with a default max length of 255 characters.
+A CharField is used for small amounts of text, with a default max length of 255 characters.
 We have defined the max length to be 200 characters in this case.
 We have also used a BooleanField for the boolean completion status, and we have explicitly defined the default value to be False.
 Thus, whenever a value isn't provided for the completed field, it will automatically be set to False.

 Django has many more field types to represent various data types.
 Aside from the max length and default value, there are also other options that can be passed to these field types, such as whether a value can be null and whether a value can be blank.
 More information about field types and field options can be found [here](https://docs.djangoproject.com/en/4.2/ref/models/fields/).